BreadTalk: Charlie Tea

-Controversies
+Incidents

+Perceived profiteering

 On 25 March 2015, BreadTalk pulled buns commemorating Lee Kuan Yew off shelves after receiving flak from the public.
 Although the proceeds from sale of the buns were meant for charitable purposes, poor communication of intentions led to the misunderstanding.
 BreadTalk apologised publicly on its Facebook page.

+False claim of freshly prepared

 On 4 August 2015, BreadTalk stopped selling soya milk previously labelled "freshly prepared" as they confirmed (after being confronted with photographic evidence) that the product was repackaged Yeo's soya milk packet drink.
 Prior to investigations, the company had initially denied that they were misleading customers.
 After the details had gone viral online, Breadtalk eventually apologised for its actions.
 On 6 August 2015, the Consumers Association of Singapore warned Breadtalk they would pursue action if the practice continued.

+Expired ingredients

 BreadTalk's China franchise was also accused of selling food with expired ingredients, although such a claim has yet to be proven.
 Seemingly contaminated wheatmeal and butter two years past its expiry date were among discoveries claimed by an undercover reporter at Hangzhou Guangqi Trade Co, in the eastern city of Hangzhou.

+Illegal waste discharge

 On 10 June 2019, the Public Utilities Board (PUB) disclosed that BreadTalk was fined S$16,300 for repeated offences of illegal waste discharge into sewers, making it among 38 companies fined for similar offences.
 Prior to this, BreadTalk was charged with a fine of S$19,000 for six other incidents of illegal waste discharge.